Panama Canal Cruises

 - Fort Lauderdale - San Diego, California

-- Panama Canal,Canada and the USA East Coast,South America
+- Panama Canal,Canada and the USA East Coast,Central America

 The Panama Canal connects the Atlantic and Pacific oceans together.
 Since the canals opening in 1914, this channel has become one of the most important waterways in the world, earning itself the title of one of the Seven Wonders of the Modern World.
 Over 815,000 ships have traveled this canal in the last 100 years.
 Not only does the Panama Canal allow for passage between two of most immense oceans but it also provides great access to some of the most culture rich and vibrant destinations in Panama.Highlights of Panama Canal